stickies/stickies.github.com/_posts/2013-9-30-drb-for-president.markdown

 ### API SERVER

+{% highlight ruby %}
-    Gemfile
+# Gemfile
 # NO LINES OF CODE
+{% endhighlight %}

 Implement my active record objects in a shared library or gem.

 ### CLIENT APP